Computer Science

 CSCI 170 Intro to Computer Science 4.0 SH [GESN]

 Modern computing concepts, components, history from the abacus to the modern PC.
-Introduction to computer arithmetic, logic, circuits, a low-level language and a high-level language, elementary systems, peripherals, networks and ethics.
-Encourages presentation development and delivery.
-Addresses the fear of technology.
+Introduction to computer arithmetic, logic, circuits, a low-level language and a high-level language, elementary systems, networks, and ethics.
 Does not teach computer applications (such as word processing) but explores the science of computing.
 Does not count toward the CSCI major or the MIS minor.

 CSCI 171 Introduction to Programming 4.0 SH [GESN]